Organic Architecture · Est. 2010 · Los Angeles, CA

 The Invisible Muscle: Engineering the Weightless Slab

 This is where Post-Tensioned (PT) Cables come in.
-Unlike standard rebar, which is passive, PT cables are an active system.
-We aren't just reinforcing the concrete; we are putting it under immense compression to make it behave like a rigid, high-strength spring.
+Unlike conventional rebar, which is passive—a static grid waiting to resist stress—PT cables are an active system.
+We aren't simply reinforcing the concrete; we are pre-loading it with immense compression, causing it to behave like a rigid, high-strength spring in permanent tension against itself.

 The Anatomy of the Deck

-The process begins with a meticulous layout.
-On this project, we used a board-form finish inlay on top of the plywood decking.
-This ensures that the underside of the slab—the "ceiling" for the floor below—retains the organic texture of wood grain once the forms are stripped.
+The process begins with a meticulous formwork layout.
+On this project, we used a board-form finish inlay on top of the plywood decking—a critical detail.
+This ensures that the underside of the finished slab retains the organic texture of wood grain once the forms are stripped, producing a ceiling with material memory rather than a featureless soffit.

-Before the first cable is run, hundreds of electrical boxes and conduits must be precisely located.
-In a PT slab, you get one shot; once those cables are stressed, drilling into the concrete is a high-stakes gamble.
+Before the first cable is run, hundreds of electrical boxes and conduits must be precisely located and set.
+In a PT slab, there is no margin for error—and no going back.
+Once those cables are stressed, drilling into the concrete is a high-stakes gamble that risks severing a tendon under tens of thousands of pounds of load.

 The Installation: A Steel Network

-After the cables are stressed and inspected for proper elongation length and confirmed at approximately 5" per 60' cable strand.
-The tendon is then cut off close to the back of the wedge so a plastic encapsulating cap packed with grease can be fitted over the leftover tendon and exposed wedge.
-The cone pocket at the edge is filled with grout with corrosion inhibiter.
-Lastly a bituminous layer of waterproofing is painted over the entire edge to ensure protection.
+After each cable is stressed and the elongation confirmed, the excess tendon is cut close to the wedge face.
+A plastic encapsulating cap packed with grease is fitted over the exposed end, sealing the anchor assembly against moisture intrusion.
+The recessed cone pocket at the slab edge is then filled with a corrosion-inhibiting grout, and a bituminous waterproofing layer is painted over the full perimeter edge as a final line of defense.

 Comments